 - Data gathering - part 1 (PDF, 153.6 KB)

 - Data gathering - part 2 (PDF, 123.1 KB)

 - Questionnaire design (PDF, 152.1 KB)

 - Techniques and tools for data analysis (PDF, 187.8 KB)

 Iqbal, J. "Learning from a Doctoral Research Project: Structure and Content of a Research Proposal", Electronic Journal of Business Research Methods (5:1) 2007, pp 11-20.

-Other further information can be found on the Study Skills website.
+Other further information can be found on the University's Study support website.